XavierBurt/XavierBurt.github.io/essays/final-project-idea.md

   <li> (If it’s a problem, and we have time, maybe even UH ID checking) </li>
   <li> A roadmap that changes depending on the state of the profile of the user. </li>
   <li> The encryption of user’s preferences and habits, in such a way that even if we wanted we wouldn’t be able to access it to protect the user’s privacy. </li>
+  <li> If the situation calls for it, admins may either ban a user's profile, or if it's severe enough, even their IP. </li>
   </ul>